alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

     ⋮
 ```

-For the last source code line: the fully abstract destructor is implemented — and needs to be implemented — because it’s called non-virtually by the destructors of derived classes.
+For the last source code line: the pure `virtual` destructor is implemented — and needs to be implemented — because it’s called non-virtually by the destructors of derived classes.
 Unfortunately there’s no syntax for defining it inline in the class definition.
-Bjarne Stroustrup chose the `= 0` syntax for pure virtual function because it indicated that the function has no body, which is usually true, but just not the case for pure virtual destructors.
+Bjarne Stroustrup chose the `= 0` syntax for pure virtual functions because it indicated that the function has no body, which is usually true, but just not the case for pure virtual destructors.

 Instead of a separate fluid style wrapper for each API drawing function, e.g. a `.draw_ellipse` function that would call GDI’s `Ellipse`, I chose to *pass the relevant API function as a first argument to a single general wrapper template*.